Accurate Retraining-free Pruning for Pretrained Encoder-based Language Models: Detailed Experimental Settings

-\blue{ \textbf{Sensitivity analysis regarding $\lambda$.} Figure~\ref{fig:lam} shows the change of the f1 score of the model with regard to the change of the balance coefficient $\lambda$ for representational knowledge.
-We use $\lambda \in \{0.25, 0.025, ..., 0.0000025\}$ for experiments where the higher $\lambda$ imposes higher importance on representational knowledge than predictive knowledge.
-We additionally depict the results of two cases that use only predictive or representational knowledge; the leftmost and rightmost stars in each figure.
+\mybf{Sensitivity} \mybf{analysis} \mybf{regarding} $\lambda$.
+Figure~\ref{fig:lam} shows the change of the F1 score of the model with regard to the change of the balance coefficient $\lambda$ for representational knowledge.
+We use $\lambda \in \{0.25, 0.025, ..., 0.0000025\}$ where a higher $\lambda$ imposes higher importance on representational knowledge than predictive knowledge.
+We additionally depict the results of two cases that use only predictive or representational knowledge with the leftmost and rightmost stars in each figure.
 Overall, predictive knowledge plays an important role and shows higher f1 scores than representational knowledge.
 However, when it comes to the high compression rate, i.e. 80\%, we find that using representational knowledge improves the performance of the compressed model compared to the case in which we use only predictive knowledge.
-We get an accurate model with $\lambda\in\{1, 0.00025\}$ which is used for comparison with existing works.
-We get additional accuracy improvement when we use $\lambda=0.0025$ at a compression rate of 80\%. }
+We get an accurate model with $\lambda\in\{0, 0.00025\}$ which is used for comparison with existing works in the main text.
+We get additional accuracy improvement when we use $\lambda=0.0025$ at the compression rate of 80\%.

-\blue{ \textbf{Sensitivity analysis regarding $\mu$.} Figure~\ref{fig:mu} shows the change of the f1 score of the model with regard to the change of the balance coefficient $\mu$ for scores of attention heads.
-We use $\mu \in \{1, 2, 4, 8, ..., 2048\}$ for experiments where the higher $\mu$ imposes higher importance on the scores of the attention heads than neurons and encourages the pruning of neurons.
-As a result, we find that $\mu\in[32,128]$ consistently shows accurate results on all compression rates, however, the too-low or too-high value of $\mu$ shows severe accuracy degradation.
+\mybf{Sensitivity} \mybf{analysis} \mybf{regarding} $\mu$.
+Figure~\ref{fig:mu} shows the change of the F1 score of the model with regard to the change of the balance coefficient $\mu$ for scores of attention heads.
+We use $\mu \in \{1, 2, 4, 8, ..., 2048\}$ where a higher $\mu$ imposes higher importance on the scores of the attention heads than neurons, and encourages the pruning of neurons.
+As a result, we find that $\mu\in[32,128]$ consistently shows accurate results on all compression rates, and too-low or too-high value of $\mu$ shows severe accuracy degradation.
 We conjecture that this accuracy degradation comes from the imbalance of pruning of attention heads and neurons.
-We recommend using $\mu=64$ which consistently shows accurate results. }
+We recommend using $\mu=64$ which consistently shows accurate results.